Skip to contents

 shape.f

-A vector of shapes to be used for footprints in different tracks.
+A vector of shapes to be used for representing footprints in different trackways.
 If NULL, defaults to 19 (solid circle).
-The length of this vector should match the number of tracks in the data.
+The length of this vector should match the number of trackways in the data.

 alpha.f

-The transparency of the footprint points.
+The transparency of the points representing footprints.
 Default is 0.5.

 cex.t

-The size of the track lines.
+The thickness of the trajectory lines.
 Default is 0.5.

 alpha.t

-The transparency of the track lines.
+The transparency of the trajectory lines.
 Default is 1.

 plot.labels

-Logical indicating whether to add labels to each track.
+Logical indicating whether to add labels to each trackway.
 Default is FALSE.

 labels

-A vector of labels for each track.
-If NULL, labels are automatically generated from track names.
+A vector of labels for each trackway.
+If NULL, labels are automatically generated from trackway names.

 box.p